Provinces have been releasing plans for easing restrictions that were put in place to limit the spread of COVID-19.

 Alberta plans to allow some scheduled, non-urgent surgeries to start May 4.
 Service provided by dentists, physiotherapists and other medical professionals are also to be permitted.
-Golf courses reopened May 2, though pro shops and clubhouses remain shuttered.
+Golf courses are to reopen May 2 as long as pro shops and clubhouses remain shuttered.
 On May 14, retail businesses, such as clothing, furniture and bookstores, are to be allowed to reopen gradually.
 Cafes and restaurants with no bar service will also be allowed to run at half capacity.
 The second phase includes potential kindergarten to Grade 12 classes — with restrictions — and reopening of movie theatres and theatres, again, with restrictions.
 The third phase would see nightclubs, gyms, pools, recreation centres and arenas reopen, all with restrictions.
 There is no timeline for the final two phases.

 The province hasn't released its reopening plan.
-Premier John Horgan is promising details this week.
+Premier John Horgan is promising details next week.